How two websites have transformed the way India is reading about courts – and understanding the law

 ‘Answering Law’.

-LiveLaw, which started three years after Bar & Bench, is the brainchild of MA Rashid.
+LiveLaw, which started three years after Bar & Bench, is the brainchild of MA Rashid, Rahul Sudheesh and Richa Kachwaha.
 Some time after he began practicing law in Kollam in Kerala in 1998, he started a blog.
 He soon began to gain attention.

 “One of the ways in which my blog spread in the legal circles was Orkut,” he said, referring to the social network popular at the time.
 A few years later, mainly because Rashid didn’t have the time for it, he stopped writing the blog.
 But he didn’t stop thinking about the possiblities of a legal publication.